Migrate from Pegasus 1.2 to Pegasus 1.5

 Video clipping

-Analyze a specific portion of a video with the start_time and end_time parameters.
+Analyze a specific portion of a video by setting a start and end time.
 The clip must be at least 4 seconds long.
 The following example analyzes a 60-second clip starting at timestamp 30:

 Python